 This example works with an application that records the opinions of people who attended performances of musical works.
-There's a table for the works, and an opinion table.
+There's a table for attendees, a table for the works, and an opinion table.
 The opinion table records each work each attendee saw, where and when they saw it, and how they scored the work.
 Because of data regulation, the example assumes that opinion data must stay only in the region where the opinion was recorded.